 Preventive care: Coverage for preventive care varies, depending on the Retiree Medical Option you have elected for coverage.
-To determine if preventive care is covered by your selected Retiree Medical Option, see "Retiree Medical Benefit Options Comparison".
+To determine if preventive care is covered by your selected Retiree Medical Option, see "Retiree Medical Benefit Options Comparison" on page 65.